What is building control?

 For those digging foundations in clay soil, the minimum 1.0m depth requirement may have to be made deeper in the presence of trees.
-The calculator link below can help you estimate how deep Building Control will require you to dig your foundations.
+The LABC foundation calculator can help you estimate how deep Building Control will require you to dig your foundations.
 Typically in Sutton, clay is highly shrinkable and you will need to know the mature height of trees.

 Alterations to factories, shops and offices that need approval under the building regulations must be made under the full plans procedure.

-In addition to building regulation approval, in some cases, planning permission may also be required, details can be found here.
+In addition to building regulation approval, in some cases, planning permission may also be required, visit our planning permission page.